iesahin/xvc/book/src/ref/xvc-file-list.md

           - {{rrm}}:  recorded recheck method.
 Whether the entry is linked to the workspace as a copy (C), symlink (S), hardlink (H) or reflink (R).
           - {{rsz}}:  recorded size.
 The size of the cached content in bytes.
-It uses MB, GB and TB to represent sizes larged than 1MB.
+It uses MB, GB and TB to represent sizes larger than 1MB.
           - {{rts}}:  recorded timestamp.
 The timestamp of the cached content.

           The default format can be set with file.list.format in the config file.